 B.R.
-Linkous, Sh.(?)
+Linkous, Lt.(?)
 Colonel Commanding, 36th Virginia Regiment, Camp near Charleston, W. Va., to Colonel John McCausland, Commanding 4th Brigade.
-Reports on the 36th Virginia regiment's march from Camp Dickinson to Charleston.
+Reports on the 36th Virginia Regiment's march from Camp Dickinson to Charleston.

 Papers, 1834-1861, of Carter Henry Harrison of Elkora, Cumberland County, Virginia.
 Includes letters about his father, Carter Henry Harrison, Sr., and his mother, Janetta Harrison, as well as his wife, Alice Harrison.
 Letters typically deal with the finances of Elkora and then with the preparations and operations of the Civil War.